The Kirby torus trick for surfaces

-The two theorems will be easy to deduce from a result about smoothing handles in surfaces, which we state now.
-There are three cases, for $0$-handles, $1$-handles, and $2$-handles, and the proofs are somewhat different in each case, with the torus trick being needed only for $0$-handles.
-The three cases could be combined into a single statement, but here are the separate statements.
+Theorems A and B will be deduced from a result about smoothing handles in surfaces.
+An $i$-handle in an $n$-manifold is usually taken to be a product $D^i \times D^{n-i}$ of closed disks but it will be more convenient here to use a product $D^i \times \R^{n-i}$ instead.
+For handles in surfaces there are three cases: $0$-handles, $1$-handles, and $2$-handles.
+The proofs that handles can be smoothed are somewhat different in each case, with the torus trick being needed only for $0$-handles.
+The three cases could be combined into a single statement, but here are the separate statements:

 \proclaim Handle Smoothing Theorem.
 Let $S$ be a smooth surface.
-Then: \hbox{\rm (0)}\enskip An embedding $\R^2\to S$ can be isotoped to be a smooth embedding in a neighborhood of the origin, staying fixed outside a larger neighborhood of the origin. \hbox{\rm (1)}\enskip An embedding $D^1\times \R\to S$ which is a smooth embedding near $\bdy D^1\times \R$ can be isotoped to be a smooth embedding in a neighborhood of $D^1\times 0$, staying fixed outside a larger neighborhood of $D^1\times 0$ and near $\bdy D^1\times \R$. \hbox{\rm (2)}\enskip An embedding $D^2\to S$ which is a smooth embedding in a neighborhood of $\bdy D^2$ can be isotoped to be a smooth embedding on all of $D^2$, staying fixed in a smaller neighborhood of $\bdy D^2$.
+Then{\rm 1pt :} \hbox{\rm ---}\enskip A topological embedding $\R^2\to S$ can be isotoped to be a smooth embedding in a neighborhood of the origin, staying fixed outside a larger neighborhood of the origin. \hbox{\rm ---}\enskip A topological embedding $D^1\times \R\to S$ which is a smooth embedding near $\bdy D^1\times \R$ can be isotoped to be a smooth embedding in a neighborhood of $D^1\times 0$, staying fixed outside a larger neighborhood of $D^1\times 0$ and in a neighborhood of $\bdy D^1\times \R$. \hbox{\rm ---}\enskip A topological embedding $D^2\to S$ which is a smooth embedding in a neighborhood of $\bdy D^2$ can be isotoped to be a smooth embedding on all of $D^2$, staying fixed in a smaller neighborhood of $\bdy D^2$.

-It should be remembered that a smooth embedding is more than just a topological embedding which is a smooth map, since the differential must also be nonsingular at each point.
+It should be remembered that a smooth embedding is more than just a topological embedding which is a smooth map since the differential must also be nonsingular at each point.

-Assuming the Handle Smoothing Theorem, let us now deduce Theorems A and B. The proofs will use a couple rather standard results about smooth surfaces, and these will be stated just as facts, with proofs given (or sketched) at the end of the paper for those who would like to see them.
+Assuming the Handle Smoothing Theorem, let us now deduce Theorems A and B. The proofs will use a few standard results about smooth surfaces, and these will be stated just as facts, with proofs given (or sketched) in the last section of the paper for those who would like to see them.
 The same procedure will be followed later when we prove the Handle Smoothing Theorem.